OSAC logo

 French Guiana Country Security Report

-Travel Advisory
+French Guiana Travel Advisory

 The current U.S. Department of State Travel Advisory at the date of this report’s publication indicates that travelers should exercise normal precautions when traveling to French Guiana.
-Review OSAC’s report, Understanding the Consular Travel Advisory System.

-Crime Environment
+Crime

 Although French Guiana does not have official ratings for crime from the U.S. Department of State, it should be considered similar to Paramaribo, which the U.S. Department of State has assessed as being a HIGH-threat location for crime directed at or affecting official U.S. government interests.

 The U.S. Department of State has not included a Crime “C” Indicator on the Travel Advisory for French Guiana.
-The crime emergency line in French Guiana is 112.
-Review the State Department’s Crime Victims Assistance brochure.

 There is moderate risk from crime in Cayenne.
 The risk from crime is higher in the border city of Saint-Laurent-du-Maroni.
-French Guiana is an overseas department of France, but does not have the same level of law enforcement infrastructure as mainland France.
+French Guiana is an overseas department of France but does not have the same level of law enforcement infrastructure as mainland France.
 Petty street crime occurs throughout the major cities.

 Most of the territory in French Guiana consists of the Amazon rainforest, with most of the population living in the coastal cities.
 However, not all crime occurs in the cities.
 Criminal issues involving illegal migration and trafficking occur along the borders with Brazil and Suriname.
 Criminals have used small arms in the commission of violent crimes around small-scale/illegal mining operations in the interior.